quangminhit94/about/README.md

 ### **Personal Infomation**
-**Nguyen Quang Minh**
+Name: Nguyen Quang Minh
 Email: quangminhit94@gmail.com

 ---

-### **Professional Summary**
+### **Summary**

-Detail-oriented JavaScript Developer with extensive experience in building web applications using modern frameworks and libraries.
+- Detail-oriented JavaScript Developer with extensive experience in building web applications using modern frameworks and libraries.
 Proficient in both frontend and backend development, with a strong focus on performance optimization and user experience.
 Adept at collaborating with cross-functional teams to deliver high-quality software solutions.
 - I am always positive, confident, happy, gratitude, perfectly

 ---